gophergala2016/rex/README.md

 does that bare metal feel?

-Hana Kim's [talk](https://www.youtube.com/watch?v=sQ6-HyPxHKg) from GopherCon 2015 provides an execellent background of gomobile, its motivations, and its benefits.
+Hana Kim's [talk](https://www.youtube.com/watch?v=sQ6-HyPxHKg) from GopherCon 2015 provides an excellent background of gomobile, its motivations, and its benefits.
 The video is highly recommended as reference and background on the history of Go and mobile platforms.